Business Energy Comparison

 This arrangement ensures protection from price changes during the agreed period, and prices are usually lower than with a variable contract.

 Some providers also offer a percentage discount on every bill for customers who pay by direct debit.
-Read our handy guide on your energy bill explained.
+Read our handy guide on your business energy bill explained.

 However, there is a downside to this type of tariff.
 That is that you are locked in for the agreed duration.
 As such, you are unable to switch deals or providers.
 Even if prices go down or better deals become available on the market.